-Students within the Centre for Digital Humanities have had the opportunity to work on some great projects.
+Students within the Department of Digital Humanities have had the opportunity to work on some great projects.

-Below is a small selection of the projects students and faculty in the CDH have completed in recent years.
+Below is a small selection of the projects students and faculty in the DH have completed in recent years.

 SHADOW FROM THE FALLS

 A 4th year group project (GAME in 2021), Shadow from the Falls is a first person atmospheric horror game inspired by the graphics of the Playstation 1.
 Experience a new feeling of dread as you attempt to rid Niagara of the ghosts haunting it.

 A 4th year group project (GAME 2021), Guardian Angel for Hire is a timed 3D puzzle game that follows brand-new guardian angel Tamiel on their first day of work.
 To learn the ropes of the new job, Tamiel is tasked with protecting Reginald, an accident-prone old man, from a series of strange deaths.